fritzing/fritzing-parts/CONTRIBUTING.md

 4. Then test and push!
-   *please commit your pull-requests to the nightlyParts branch*
+   *please commit your pull-requests to the develop branch*

     In order to make Fritzing recognize the new part, run Fritzing and select _Part > Rebuild parts database..._.
 The part will now be included in the database/index, and become available in the library window.